 We'll take our next question from David Peters with Wolf Research.
 Please go ahead.

 Yeah, hey, good morning, guys.
-Morning.
-I was wondering if you could just give a view of where you guys see yourself within the -and-strains in this case scenario?
-Where, did you say where we are in the guidance branch?
+Good morning.
+I was wondering if you could just give a view of where you guys see yourself within the guidance range under the space scenario.
+Did you say where we are in the guidance range?
 Yeah.
-Let me just, I guess I would say take a look at our track record over the last 15 years.
+Let me just.
+I guess I would say take a look at our track record over the last 15 years.
 I think we've demonstrated that we can deliver within the earnings gains range.
-Typically, that's been at the middle or above.
+Typically that's been at the middle or above.
 So we're quite proud of that and we expect we'll be able to do that this year.
-But if you look at what we've done in the past in our track record, on the first quarter earnings call, we don't give any additional guidance whether we're going to be the bottom, the top or whatever.
-So that's the first quarter.
-We're confident under the base case scenario we'll be in the earnings gains range and the months and quarters roll on as we've done in the past, we'll potentially get more color on it.
+But if you look at what we've done in the past in our track record, on the first quarter earnings call, we don't give any additional guidance whether we're going to be the bottom, the top, or whatever.
+That's the first quarter.
+We're confident under the base case scenario, we'll be in the earnings gains range, and as the months and quarters roll on, as we've done in the past, we'll potentially get more color on it.
 Great.
-And then just under preliminary sales data for April, do you have a sense of which states are seeing more weakness than others?
-I think that's just the understanding that you have to keep winning Minnesota and some protections in Colorado as well.
-David, what is the question about what states were affected, what the divergence in the states for April?
+And then just on the preliminary sales data for April, do you have a sense of which states are seeing more weakness than others, just, you know, understanding that you have decoupling in Minnesota and some protections in Colorado as well?
+David, will you suggest, what is the question about what states were affected, what the divergence in the states for April?
 Is that basically what you're asking?
-You're kind of breaking up on that.
-Yeah.
+You're kind of breaking up on us.
+Yeah, yeah.
 That's right.
 Yeah, I'm happy to provide a little bit of color on that.
-I think as we look at it, we saw the most resiliency on the CNI side in SPS and probably the biggest impacts on the CNI side in Minnesota and Wisconsin and other Northern territories.
-So I think that's a color.
-We'll certainly be watching it as we go over time.
-A part of what we saw in Minnesota is we did have a combined heat and power plant as we see it.
-We're looking at that in the next year, so that's part of what we see and we look at month over month.
-But overall, the commentary, greatest weakness in CNI side in Minnesota and Wisconsin and less so in SPS and Colorado is roughly in the middle of those two.
+You know, I think as we look at it, you know, we saw the most resiliency on the CNI side in SPS. and probably the biggest impacts on the CNI side in Minnesota and Wisconsin and other northern territories.
+So I think that's a calling.
+We'll certainly watch it as we go over time.
+A part of what we saw in Minnesota is we did have a combined heat and power plant, as we talked about in our call before, go online in May of last year.
+So that's part of what we see and we look at month over month.
+But Overall, in the commentary, you know, greatest weakness in CNI side in Minnesota and in Wisconsin and less so in SPS and Colorado is roughly in the middle of those two.
 Okay.
-And the last question I had, I think you said the equity floor, do you expect to settle around year end?
-I'm a Nancato sale.
-Does that impact the equity plans at all either for this year or next?
-Just kind of what you guys laid out last year?
+And the last question I had is just I think you said the equity floor, do you expect to settle around the year end?
+But just on the Nancato sale, does that impact the equity plans at all either for this year or next, just kind of what you guys laid out last year?
 No, it doesn't.
-I'd say we'll use it for our financing costs for this year.
+We'll use it for our financing costs for this year.
 We don't expect to not settle our equity forward this year.
 We do plan to settle it.
-But what Nancato does is really it's an infusion of cash of $650 million and it'll provide some additional headroom on capital investment if we have an opportunity to potentially accelerate investments and really help our communities and customers and the regulators accelerate some of this rebound from this crisis.
+But what Mankato does is really it's an infusion of cash of $650 million and it'll provide some additional headroom on capital investment if we have an opportunity to potentially accelerate investments and really help our communities and and customers and the regulators accelerate some of this rebound from this crisis.
 So I think it gives us just an additional capital headroom.
-As we think about longer term, we think about our five year plans.
-We'll reevaluate that and overall financing plans as we get to Q3 and lay out a new five year capital plan.
+As we think about longer term, you know, we think about our five-year plans.
+So we'll reevaluate that and overall financing plans as we get to Q3 and lay out a new five-year capital plan.
 Great.
-And actually the final question is the two renewable projects that you mentioned that could slip into 21, which ones are that?
+Actually, the final question is the two renewable projects that you mentioned that could slip into 21, which ones are that?
 Those are the two Minnesota farms that we're looking at.
-But I would say we've done as you'd expect from us, right, we've taken a very conservative approach in nature.
-We've had all the documentation since 2016 and we've maintained continuous efforts since 2016 and so we're highly confident even if they do slip a month or two into 2021 that will qualify for harm sent PPCs.
+But I would say, you know, we've done, as you'd expect from us, right, we've taken a very conservative approach and made sure we've had all the documentation since 2016, and we've maintained continuous efforts since then.
+So we're highly confident, even if they do slip a month or two into 2021, that we'll qualify for harm-sent PPCs.
 Great.
-Thanks guys.
+Thanks, guys.
 Take care.
-Operator, can you advance to the next question please?
-We know we have some people on the queue so maybe we're having some technical difficulties.
+Another question?
+Operator, can you advance to the next question, please?
+We know we have some people in the queue, so maybe we're having some technical difficulties.
 Is somebody on mute for us?
-Bear with us.
+They're with us.
 Meanwhile, Paul Johnson will sing a song.
 If you can hear me, you are thankful that I won't do that.
 I apologize for the delay.

-We'll take our next question from Jeremy Tanay with JPMorgan.
+We'll take our next question from Jeremy Tanay with J.P.
+Morgan.

-Aww, thank you.
+Aw, thank you.
 My first question is about your rate case filings that you have for this year.
-I was wondering if you have any updates on whether or not you could potentially push out Minnesota again or potentially push out Colorado and maybe how you're thinking about using existing trackers to track that rate base instead.
+I was wondering if you have any updates on whether or not you could potentially push out Minnesota again or potentially push out Colorado and maybe if how you're thinking about using existing trackers to track that rate base instead.

 Thank you very much.